suborbital/docs/website/docs/quickstart.md

 To create or edit a function, enter its name (or FQFN): hello
 ```

-This will allow you to create plugins and use the plugin editor locally while you work on integrating your application.
-Follow the instructions in the REPL to create your first plugin.
+This will allow you to create extensions and use the extension editor locally while you work on integrating your application.
+Follow the instructions in the REPL to create your first extension.

 The Subo REPL includes a proxy that makes it easy to connect the hosted editor to your local SE2 installation.
 By default, it makes the editor accessible on [`local.suborbital.network:80`](http://local.suborbital.network:80/).
 The editor proxy port can be configured with the `subo compute deploy core --local --proxy-port <some port>` option.